jhowtan/gek2000/week12.md

 ## FDR (Arsenal of Democracy)

 * WWII has already started, France would fall in 4 months.
+* Formation of axis powers threatening to unite against US if US interferes/blocks expansion of the axis powers.
+* unchecked axis powers will eventually come to threaten the US or the fall of the British would result in the same outcome.
+* results in permanent militaristic power for US -> war economy (military industrial complex)
+    - getting acquainted with war; but not yet directly involved.
+* "New order" one of dictatorship and authoritarianism; goes against ideals/values of democracy
+* supporting nations fighting against Axis powers such that no need for direct war, to prevent war from reaching US if Allies defeated.
+* "Arsenal of Democracy" - refers to the taking up of arms to fight for democracy

 * FDR tone: complete militarisation of america.

 >To survive in such a world, we would have to convert ourselves permanently into a militaristic power on the basis of war economy